Last Updated on December 16, 2021

 If you’re eating shrimp often, then you may also want to scroll down for my guidelines on prepping and eating shrimp, to make it as safe as possible in pregnancy.

 Benefits of Eating Shrimp in Pregnancy (is it good for you?)

 As confirmed by the APA, shrimp is a good pregnancy choice as it’s high in protein, low in fat and is a shellfish low in mercury.
 If fully cooked, it’s safe to eat in almost any form.
-Although it contains a higher than average amount of cholesterol, it’s a good source of Selenium, Iron, Vitamin B12 and Phosphorus (source: Healthline).
+Although it contains a higher than average amount of cholesterol, it’s an excellent source of Iron, Selenium, Vitamin B12 and Phosphorus (source: Healthline).

 Steaming and boiling shrimp is the healthiest way to cook it, according to VeryWellFit, but be aware if you’re dipping it in butter, frying or coating it, or having it with a heavy sauce, then it’s going to add to the calories and fat.
 Some shrimp seasoning can be high in sodium, too – so keep an eye on this if you’re dredging your shrimp in seasoning.

 3 Tips for Selecting, Prepping and Eating Shrimp when Pregnant